Millennium and Grant Parks Walking Tour, Chicago

 2) Wrigley Square and Millennium Monument

-Nestled on the corner of Michigan Avenue and Randolph Street, in the northwest section of Millennium Park, Wrigley Square is a tree-lined, public space serving as an outdoor exhibit and performance space.
-Inviting to those who seek relaxation with its large lawn, fountain, and stroll paths, the square also has earned a reputation of a vibrant place for cultural events, such as local and international art and photography exhibitions, as well as occasional live music shows.
+Nestled on the corner of Michigan Avenue and Randolph Street, in the northwest part of Chicago's Millennium Park, Wrigley Square is a tree-lined, public area serving as an outdoor exhibit and performance space.
+Inviting to those who seek relaxation amid its large lawn, fountain, and stroll paths, this square also has a reputation as a vibrant place for cultural events such as art shows, photography displays, and occasional live music performances.

-Anchoring the square is the Millennium Monument (Peristyle), a nearly full-sized replica of the original peristyle that had stood in this part of Grant Park from 1917 until 1953.
-With its graceful semi-circular row of 40-foot Doric-style columns made of Indiana limestone and set upon French limestone bases, the Millennium Monument ties the past to the present and supports the designation of Michigan Avenue as a landmark district.
+Anchoring the square is the Millennium Monument, a nearly full-sized replica of the original peristyle that once stood in this section of Grant Park, from 1917 until 1953 (when it was dismantled to make room for a parking lot).
+With its graceful semi-circular row of 40-foot Doric-style limestone columns, this monument elegantly contributes to the Michigan Avenue designation as a landmark district.

-As a token of appreciation, etched in stone on the base of the Millennium Monument are the names of 122 founders of Millennium Park – private and corporate donors who supported its design and construction and continue to support the curation of the park's art and architecture.
-In 2017, the Millennium Monument underwent restoration to include enhanced LED color-changing lighting, new pre-cast concrete elements, and new pavers for the fountain plaza at its base.
-Both, Wrigley Square and Peristyle have come into being thanks to a gift from the Wm.
-Wrigley Jr. Foundation.
+Etched in stone on the monument's base are the names of 122 founders of Millennium Park – private and corporate donors, who supported its design, construction, and ongoing art and architecture curation.
+In 2017, the structure was artistically enhanced with LED color-changing lighting, new pre-cast concrete elements, and new pavers for the fountain plaza at its base.

 3